 Director, Public Rulings

-COMMENTARY ON PUBLIC RULING - BR PUB 10/21
+COMMENTARY ON PUBLIC RULING BR PUB 14/07

-This commentary is intended to help readers understand and apply the conclusions reached in Public Ruling BR Pub 10/21 ("the Ruling").
-The commentary is not a legally binding statement.
+This commentary is not a legally binding statement.
+The commentary is intended to help readers understand and apply the conclusions reached in Public Ruling BR Pub 14/07 (the Ruling).